philipp-mlr/quadlets/README.md

 # quadlets
-A cozy home for my Podman Quadlets
+A cozy home for my Podman Quadlets.

+I originally managed my containers like everyone else with docker.
+But I have decided to migrate my container stack to podman.
+The docker version of this isn't getting any more updates but if you are interested you can check it out [here](https://github.com/philipp-mlr/docker-services).

 ## Overview 🗂️